tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/缓存键规则配置_intl_en.md

 If the letter case of resource URL paths is relevant to the resource content in your business, you can disable "Cache Ignore URL Case".
 If the letter case of resource URL paths is irrelevant to the resource content in your business, you can enable "Cache Ignore URL Case" to improve the hit rate.
->!The platform is being upgraded and the Cache Ignore URL Case cannot be enabled currently.
+>!The platform is being upgraded and Cache Ignore URL Case cannot be enabled currently.

 ## Configuration Guide